lynnpark/hooks-perf-issues/README.md

 This solves the issue this repo is demonstrating and will deliver identical performance to class bound handlers.

+He also pointed out a few ways to deliver micro optimizations as well.
+I feel like some of this stuff can get confusing for folks so I will pull this all together in an article soon.

 ## Hooks performance test

 Here is an example of how I have found hooks can occasionally cause performance problems.
 This does not mean that hooks should be avoided, just that performance with hooks needs to managed carefully.